Why Pray for Jerusalem?

-"As the navel is set in the centre of the human body, so is the land of Israel the navel of the world....situated in the centre of the world, and Jerusalem in the centre of the land of Israel, and the sanctuary in the centre of Jerusalem, and the holy place in the centre of the sanctuary, and the ark in the centre of the holy place, and the foundation stone before the holy place, because from it the world was founded."
+"As the navel is set in the center of the human body, so is the land of Israel the navel of the world....situated in the centre of the world, and Jerusalem in the center of the land of Israel, and the sanctuary in the center of Jerusalem, and the holy place in the center of the sanctuary, and the ark in the center of the holy place, and the foundation stone before the holy place, because from it the world was founded."
 Midrash Tanchuma, Qedoshim.

 The Sages said about the Western Wailing Wall, "The Divine Presence never moves from the Western Wailing Wall."